 Unfortunately, SMEs in the Arab world are too often hindered by a lack of access to three important requirements to grow and prosper—financing, business development services, and access to trade and capital markets.
 To help catalyze job creating industries in the region, Silatech partners with various investment platforms to provide SMEs with much-needed risk-sharing capital and business development services.
-To date, Silatech’s SME Unit has projects in Qatar, Tunisia, Morocco, Palestine and Egypt, with plans to extend to other countries in the region.
+To date, Silatech’s SME Unit has projects in Qatar, Tunisia, and Morocco, with plans to extend to other countries in the region.

 Silatech employs a three-pillar framework to give SMEs access to what they need to grow and thrive in today’s competitive global economy.

 1. Access to Finance

 Businesses need investment capital to grow.
 However, due to their perceived risk, SMEs in the Arab world face countless obstacles accessing capital from commercial banks.
 Lack of access to finance opportunities presents a serious problem for SMEs in the region.